Ketamine for PTSD

 Research based treatments

-Klarisana recently completed an Institutional Review Board-approved study where we administered PTSD and depression screening tests to thirty combat veterans before and after an Induction Series of ketamine infusions.
+Klarisana recently completed an Institutional Review Board-approved study where we administered PTSD and depression screening tests to thirty combat veterans before and after a ketamine therapy Induction Series.
 They received the PTSD Checklist (PCL-5) which is an 80-point score of PTSD symptoms.
 They also received the Periodic Health Questionnaire (PHQ-9) which is a 27-point scoring tool that assesses symptoms of depression.
 The veterans had a 45% decrease in their average PCL-5 score (56.2 to 31.3) and a 50% decrease in their PHQ-9 score (18.9 down to 9.5).
 Our manuscript has been submitted and will hopefully be accepted for publication soon.

 Ketamine is a disruptive treatment for PTSD

-At Klarisana, we recommend an initial series of six ketamine infusions spaced out over two to four weeks to treat mental health conditions.
-Each infusion is one hour long, and patients are infused in private rooms with a Klarisana staff member in attendance the entire time.
-We progressively increase the dose of ketamine over the course of the infusions to help patients enter a powerful transpersonal and mystical space that we call the Psychotropic Therapeutic Response.
-The Induction Series is a very dynamic process because who you are in terms of how you see yourself and your relationship to the world changes between each infusion.
+At Klarisana, we recommend an initial series of six intramuscular ketamine sessions spaced out over two to four weeks to treat mental health conditions.
+Each intramuscular session is about one hour long.
+Patients are treated in a private room and are monitored by a Klarisana staff member throughout the entire experience.
+We progressively increase the dose of ketamine over the course of the Induction Series sessions to help the patient enter a powerful transpersonal and mystical space known as the Psychotropic Therapeutic Response.
+The Induction Series is a very dynamic process because who you are in terms of how you see yourself and your relationship to the world changes between each session.
 This is a very disruptive concept in western medicine because the space in which we are operating synthesizes evidence-based pharmacologic treatment with a shamanistic element of guiding our patients through a profound mystical experience.
 We increase our doses safely but aggressively to maximize this experience.
 Unlike some of our competitors we try to avoid using any benzodiazepines (Valium etc.) that would cause our patients to not remember this transformative experience.

 ”My past will remind me but it will not define me.Andy Stanley